openwfm/wrf-fire/wrfv2_fire/phys/README_jm.txt

 These use testmakefile not Makefile.
-Makefile is for wrf only. core_test and prop_test use their own simplified spread function and so they do not refer to the physics in any way. model_test uses the actual Rothermel's formulas from module_fr_sfire_speed.
+Makefile is for wrf only. core_test and prop_test use their own simplified spread function and so they do not refer to the physics in any way. model_test uses the actual Rothermel's formulas from module_fr_sfire_phys.
 Visualization in testers is by Matlab.
 Instructions are provided when running the tester.